-- Put luggage or cargo in the luggage compartment when at all possible.
+- Put luggage or cargo in the rear deck when at all possible.
 Be sure all items are secured in place. - Be careful to keep the vehicle balanced.
 Locating the weight as far forward as possible helps maintain balance. - For better fuel economy, do not carry unneeded weight.

-- To prevent luggage or packages from sliding forward during braking, do not stack anything in the luggage compartment higher than the seatbacks.
-Keep luggage or packages low, as close to the floor as possible. - Never allow anyone to ride in the luggage compartment.
+- ► To prevent luggage or packages from sliding forward during braking, do not stack anything behind the front seats higher than the seatbacks (Xtra-cab models).
+Keep luggage or packages low, as close to the floor as possible. - Never allow anyone to ride in the rear deck.
 It is not designed for passengers.
 They should ride in their seats with their seat belts properly fastened.
 Otherwise, they are much more likely to suffer serious bodily injury, in the event of sudden braking or a collision.